Loglinear modelling of huge contingency tables: Conclusion

 \section{Conclusion}

 Extremely large contingency tables are collected in many application areas.
-While efficient approaches exist for learning structural dependences from these data \citep{dobra18}, with an implementation for the case of multivariate binary data \citep{bdgraph}, parameter estimation of a log-linear graphical model from huge contingency tables remains computationally prohibitive.
+While efficient approaches exist for learning structural dependences from these data \citep{dobra18}, parameter estimation of loglinear graphical models from huge contingency tables remains computationally prohibitive.

-In this paper, we have shown how parameter estimation and model selection for log-linear models from huge and sparse contingency tables can be conducted via standard Poisson regression on a moderately-sized dataset.
-Such a dataset contains, in addition to the recorded values of the multivariate categorical vector, a randomly sampled set of empty cells.
-We have shown, theoretically and empirically, how inference via the Poisson likelihood converges to inference via the correctly specified sampled data likelihood, for which we develop an efficient iteratively-reweighted least-squares estimation procedure.

-An illustration is presented on survey data from the General Social Survey, where the approach is able to recover the dependence structure among different dimensions of culture from a $70$-dimensional contingency table with a total of $2.6 \times 10^{39}$ cells.
+In this paper, we have shown how statistical inference of loglinear models from sparse and high-dimensional contingency tables can be conducted via subsampling on the set of the empty cells.
+In particular, we propose a zero-deflated Poisson approach for moderately size contingency tables and nested case-control multinomial sampling for huge contingency tables.
+Both approaches can be easily augmented with a ridge regularization for ill-conditioned problems, where the maximum likelihood estimators do not exist.
+We discuss properties of the estimators of the proposed methods, together with parameter estimation, model selection and computational complexity, and evaluate these via a simulation study.
+An illustration is presented on survey data from the General Social Survey, where the nested case-control sampling approach is used to recover and quantify the dependence structure among different dimensions of culture from a huge contingency table.